Subsystem Thermalization Hypothesis in Quantum Spin Chains with Conserved Charges: Introduction

+In parallel, recent experimental advances have made it possible to explore quantum many-body systems with multiple conserved quantities or near-integrable dynamics.
+For example, Kinoshita, Wenger, and Weiss~\cite{Kinoshita:2004fnt} observed the absence of thermalization in a 1D Bose gas, a hallmark of integrability often referred to as a "quantum Newton’s cradle."
+Gring et al.\cite{Gring2012} studied prethermalization in isolated quantum systems, while Langen et al.\cite{Langen2015} provided experimental evidence for the emergence of a generalized Gibbs ensemble (GGE), which incorporates multiple conserved quantities beyond energy.
+More recently, Scholl et al.~\cite{Scholl2022} used programmable Rydberg atom arrays to simulate two-dimensional antiferromagnetic spin models, enabling the study of constrained dynamics and engineered local symmetries.
+These results highlight that nontrivial conserved structures are not only theoretically relevant but also experimentally realizable, thereby motivating further investigations into their role in quantum thermalization. }

-In this paper, we will study this issue by considering the nonintegrable spin chain systems with either discrete or continuous Abelian and non-Abelian symmetries.
-In particular, the thermalization hypothesis for the system with non-Abelian conserved charges has been studied recently \cite{yunger2016microcanonical, Murthy:2022dao, PhysRevE.101.042117, Majidy:2023xhm, Lasek:2024ess, Upadhyaya:2023kjv}, among which a GGE-like state called non-Abelian thermal state (NATS) has been proposed for ETH.
-In our framework with p-GGE states, we will numerically study the subsystem thermalization hypothesis of the typical states, (almost-)superselection states, and energy eigenstates of the quantum Ising and XXZ chains by comparing their locally reduced states with the ones of various p-GGE thermal states.
-The demographics of such comparisons will tell us how general the thermalization of isolated quantum systems with conserved charges can be.
+In this paper, we will study quantum thermalization in the above setup by considering the non-integrable spin chain systems with either discrete or continuous Abelian and non-Abelian symmetries.
+In particular, the thermalization hypothesis for systems with non-Abelian conserved charges has been studied recently \cite{yunger2016microcanonical, 2020PhRvR...2c3403F, Murthy:2022dao, PhysRevE.101.042117, Majidy:2023xhm, Lasek:2024ess, Upadhyaya:2023kjv}, among which a GGE-like state called non-Abelian thermal state (NATS) has been proposed for ETH.
+In our framework with p-GGE states, we will numerically study the subsystem thermalization hypothesis for the typical states, (almost-)superselection states, and energy eigenstates of non-integrable variants of the quantum Ising and XXZ chains by comparing their locally reduced states with those of various p-GGE thermal states.
+The demographics of such comparisons will reveal how general the thermalization of isolated quantum systems with conserved charges is.